 Substance addiction is a disorder caused by changes in the brain.
 When a recreational drug user ingests or otherwise administers mind-altering substances, he or she may or may not develop an addiction.
 This is true even if the recreational drug user is abusing drugs by using them more frequently or in higher doses than may be physically safe or by using drugs that are not legal for medical use because they are too addictive or too dangerous.
 In fact, addiction does not necessarily develop when a substance produces physical dependence that may require medical treatment.
 A patient with a pain condition who develops tolerance and physical dependence to legitimately prescribed opioid narcotic painkillers, but does not constantly crave higher and more frequent doses of medication only to obtain a pleasant effect, is not an addict.

 Addiction is defined as a psychological and/or physical need to use substances in order to experience a particular effect, combined with the inability to function properly without use of that substance or at least experiencing a similar effect.
-An addict needs to get clean and sober by changing patterns in his or her brain that require the constant presence of one or more addictive and mind-altering substances.
+An addict needs to get clean and sober by changing patterns in their brain that require the constant presence of one or more addictive and mind-altering substances.
 Getting sober is possible with addiction help that reprograms the inner mind and even the physical brain to cope without mind-altering substances and their addictive effects.

 Psychological addiction results when an addict feels he or she cannot function without an addictive substance.
 A patient who is psychologically addicted to the effects of a drug feels that he or she needs those effects, such as the calming effect of alcohol or barbiturates or the stimulant effect of cocaine, to be able to deal with real, expected, or imagined pressures.